 All members MUST sign the online USRowing Waiver: https://membership.usrowing.org/individual/join

 We love sharing our beautiful lake with guest rowers.
-If you would like to row with us please contact us including your rowing experience and dates you would like to row.
+If you would like to row with us please email us at firstname.lastname@example.org and include your rowing experience and dates you would like to row.

 All guests must sign the USRowing Waiver online or sign a paper copy at the boathouse.